UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 We can see from the `info` method above that the training set contains {glue:}`cancer_train_nrow` observations, while the test set contains {glue:}`cancer_test_nrow` observations.
 This corresponds to a train / test split of 75% / 25%, as desired.
-Recall from the {ref}`classification` chapter that we use the `info` method to preview the number of rows, the variable names, their data types, and missing entries of a data frame.
+Recall from the {ref}`classification1` chapter that we use the `info` method to preview the number of rows, the variable names, their data types, and missing entries of a data frame.